 As you can imagine, React Native helps product owners when there is a need to cut the budget and speed up the application release time for all platforms.
 However, there are a number of reasons that lead developers to prefer the traditional - native approach - to mobile app development.

 - The need for maximum performance.
-Native applications easily boast the highest performance rates that significantly surpass cross-platform solutions (this is about, first of all, gaming apps, as well as apps that need a playback speed of more than 30 fps and/or the active use of the touchscreen).
+Native applications easily boast the highest performance rates that significantly surpass cross-platform solutions (this is about, first of all, gaming apps, as well as native apps that need a playback speed of more than 30 fps and/or the active use of the touchscreen).
 So if you want your app to be a powerhouse, React Native development may not be the right choice.
-For the sake of fairness, we note that the slowdown is not specifically a con of React Native, but a general con of cross-platform development.
+For the sake of fairness, we note that the slowdown is not specifically a con of React Native but a general con of cross-platform development.

 - Providing enhanced security.
 Cross-platform solutions rarely provide secure communication with the server.
 Thus, they are rather vulnerable to hacker injections and may be exposed to some code configurations.
-In turn, native applications use approved security tools that help protect private user data (for example, payment bank card data).
+In turn, native apps use approved security tools that help protect private user data (for example, payment bank card data).

 - Compliance with the nuances of a platform-specific design.
-Design development for native applications allows you to take into account the smallest nuances of the UI design of a particular platform.
-For instance, recent versions of iOS use an ascetic Flat Design, with its straight lines, absence of shadows, and simple forms.
+Design development for native apps allows you to take into account the smallest nuances of the UI design of a particular platform.
+For instance, recent versions of iOS use an ascetic Flat Design, with straight lines, the absence of shadows, and simple forms.
 In turn, the Android interface, inspired by dynamism, uses a different stylistic direction - Material Design, which is fundamentally different from the native iOS design in its shadow effects.
 As a result, since native apps integrate directly with the mobile operating system, perceiving and using all the available hardware capabilities of mobile gadgets, users can navigate the familiar interface without much hassle, resulting in a positive user experience (UX).

-React Native vs Native Development: What Is Better?
+React Native Vs Native Development: What Is Better?

 So which one should you choose: React Native vs native development tools?

 As we can see from the React Native pros and cons, cross-platform development is a perfect choice for applications with constantly updated content (that is, where high-quality rendering is needed), for example, newsfeed apps.
-But in the case when the application exploits a sufficiently large amount of hardware resources of the user device, it is better to give preference to native development.
+But in the case when the application exploits a sufficiently large amount of hardware resources of the user device, it is better to give preference to native mobile app development.